bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 SSH Tunnels
 '''''''''''

 It may be convenient or necessary to run a standalone instance of the Bokeh server on a host to which direct access cannot be allowed.
-In such cases, ssh can be used to "tunnel" to the server.
+In such cases, SSH can be used to "tunnel" to the server.

 In the simplest scenario, the Bokeh server will run on one host and will be accessed from another location, e.g., a laptop, with no intermediary machines.

 Run the server as usual on the **remote host**: